hector-munachi/rsl-component/README.md

-# rsl-component
+# rsl-component react

 A reusable React component that simplifies the process of adding Region, State, and LGA selection drop-downs to forms in web applications.
 This helps developers by eliminating the need to build these inputs from scratch.
-If you're looking for a Vue 3 version of this reusable React component, check [here](https://www.npmjs.com/package/rsl-component-v)
+If you're looking for a Vue 3 version of this reusable React component, check [here](https://www.npmjs.com/package/rsl-component-v).

 🔗 **[Demo](https://rsl-component.netlify.app/)**